stella3d/Resolink/README.md

 ### Time Sync

 There are two built-in behaviors for keeping time in sync.
-Both will only occur if
+To disable either, either don't output the required OSC from resolume, or disable the associated component in Unity.
+You'll find everything related to time sync on the `Tempo Controller` object in the Resolink prefab.

 ##### Pause